tarkant/svg-dom-arrows/README.md

     // Output

     arrow = {
-        conainerDiv: HTMLDivElement,// The generated div containing the SVG element
+        containerDiv: HTMLDivElement,// The generated div containing the SVG element
         startBbox: DOMRect, // Internal object used by the class to calculate the arrow path
         endBbox: DOMRect, // Internal object used by the class to calculate the arrow path
         options: PathOptions, // The options object passed
-        svgElement: SVGSVGElement, // The generated SVG element conaining the path
+        svgElement: SVGSVGElement, // The generated SVG element containing the path
         svgPathLine: SVGPathElement, // The generated path
     };
 ```